Abba Arikha: Biography

 His surname, Arikha (English: the Tall), he owed to his height, which exceeded that of his contemporaries.
-Others, reading Arekha, consider it an honorary title, "Lecturer".
-In the traditional literature he is referred to almost exclusively as Rav, "the Master", (both his contemporaries and posterity recognizing in him a master), just as his teacher, Judah HaNasi, was known simply as Rabbi.
-He is called Rabbi Abba only in the tannaitic literature, where a number of his sayings are preserved.
-He occupies a middle position between the Tannaim and the Amoraim, and is accorded the right, rarely conceded to one who is only an amora, of disputing the opinion of a tanna.
+Others, reading Arekha, consider it an honorary title, like "Lecturer".
+In the traditional literature, he is referred to almost exclusively as Rav, "the Master" (both by contemporaries and latter generations), just as his teacher, Judah ha-Nasi, was known simply as Rabbi.
+He is called Rabbi Abba only in the tannaitic literature, wherein a number of his sayings are preserved.
+He occupies a middle position between the Tannaim and the Amoraim and is accorded the right—rarely conceded to one who is only an amora—of disputing the opinion of a tanna.

-Rav was a descendant of a distinguished Babylonian family which claimed to trace its origin to Shimei, brother of King David.
-His father, Aibo, was a brother of Hiyya the Great who lived in Palestine, and was a highly esteemed scholar in the collegiate circle of the patriarch Judah haNasi.
-From his associations in the house of his uncle, and later as his uncle's disciple and as a member of the academy at Sepphoris, Rav acquired such knowledge of the tradition as to make him its foremost exponent in Babylonia.
-While Judah haNasi was still living, Rav, having been ordained as teacher (with certain restrictions), returned to Asoristan, referred to as "Babylonia" in Jewish writings, where he at once began a career that was destined to mark an epoch in the development of Babylonian Judaism.
+Rav was a descendant of a distinguished Babylonian family that claimed to trace its origin to Shimei, brother of King David.
+His father, Aibo, was a brother of Hiyya the Great who lived in Palestine, and was a highly esteemed scholar in the collegiate circle of the patriarch Judah ha-Nasi.
+From his associations in his uncle's house and later as his uncle's disciple and as a member of the academy at Sepphoris, Rav acquired such knowledge of the tradition to make him its foremost exponent in Babylonia.
+While Judah ha-Nasi was still living, Rav, having been ordained as a teacher with certain restrictions, returned to Asoristan, referred to as "Babylonia" in Jewish writings, where he at once began a career that was destined to mark an epoch in the development of Babylonian Judaism.

-In the annals of the Babylonian schools, the year of his arrival is recorded as the starting-point in the chronology of the Talmudic age.
+In the annals of the Babylonian schools, the year of his arrival is recorded as the starting point in the chronology of the Talmudic age.
 It was the 530th year of the Seleucid era and the 219th year of the Common Era.
-As the scene of his activity, Rav first chose Nehardea, where the exilarch appointed him agoranomos, or market-master, and Rabbi Shela made him lecturer (amora) of his college.
+For the scene of his activity, Rav first chose Nehardea, where the exilarch appointed him agoranomos (market-master), and Rav Shela made him lecturer (amora) of his college.
 Then he moved to Sura, on the Euphrates, where he established a school of his own, which soon became the intellectual center of the Babylonian Jews.
-As a renowned teacher of the Law and with hosts of disciples, who came from all sections of the Jewish world, Rav lived and worked in Sura until his death.
-Samuel of Nehardea, another disciple of Judah haNasi, at the same time brought to the academy at Nehardea a high degree of prosperity; in fact, it was at the school of Rav that Jewish learning in Babylonia found its permanent home and center.
-Rav's activity made Babylonia independent of Palestine, and gave it that predominant position which it was destined to occupy for several centuries.
+As a renowned teacher of the Law and with hosts of disciples from all sections of the Jewish world, Rav lived and worked in Sura until his death.
+Samuel of Nehardea, another disciple of Judah ha-Nasi, at the same time brought to the academy at Nehardea a high degree of prosperity; in fact, it was at the school of Rav that Jewish learning in Babylonia found its permanent home and center.
+Rav's activity made Babylonia independent of Palestine and gave it that predominant position it was destined to occupy for several centuries.